aipavilion/aipavilion.github.io/src/content/post/week7.md

 # Writing Advice

-**1. Prupose:** Write with a purpose (even if your real purpose is to satisfy a course requirement, you should write as though you have a real purpose, and hopefully you do!)
+**1. Purpose:** Write with a purpose (even if your real purpose is to satisfy a course requirement, you should write as though you have a real purpose, and hopefully you do!)

   Examples of reasonable purposes for writing: